 This cheese platter presentation is perfect for hosting a girls night party, a date night party for two, or a casual happy hour.
 Just follow these tips, ideas, and ingredients list.

 - 2 Cheeses – Sartori is a favorite of mine.
-Here I served Citrus-Ginger BellaVitano and Rosemary & Olive Oil Asiago.
+Here I served Citrus-Ginger BellaVitano, and Rosemary & Olive Oil Asiago.
+The subtle flavors infused in the cheese are fantastic!

-- Nuts – Boost the protein factor by adding in some almonds.
+- Nuts – Boost the protein factor and healthy fats by adding in some almonds.
 They give great crunch and flavor and come in so many varieties from raw, to smoked, to roasted.

 - Dried fruit – The great thing about dried fruit is that they keep well in the pantry until you need them.
 For this platter I serve dried mango as it goes so well with the Citrus-Ginger cheese.
 Other great choices I turn to often are apricots, papaya, or dried cranberries.